Christopher W. Meyer

 - Litigation involving unauthorized computer access and data theft;

-- Privacy, cybersecurity and data licensing due diligence in M&A transactions;
+- Privacy, cybersecurity and other data-related due diligence in M&A transactions;

-- Responding to data subject access requests under the GDPR;
+- Responding to individual data subject access requests;

 Chris is admitted to practice law in New York, Virginia, and Washington, D.C.
 He also is admitted to the United States Court of Appeals for the Second Circuit and all Federal district courts in New York.